richross/richross.github.io/README.md

 Additional learning content is available on [Learn](https://aka.ms/learn) including modules specifically for [MRTK](https://docs.microsoft.com/en-us/learn/browse/?levels=beginner&products=mrtk)

 Videos on Mixed Reality are available on [Channel9](https://channel9.msdn.com/Shows/Mixed-Reality). this is a change.
-This is another change from the container.
+This is another change from the container.  changes from vscode.